sam98963/FizzBuzz/plan.md

+Plan for session 3
+- Install bootstrap and make card component for each number, map over component.
+- Make a container div, row, flex box with flex-wrap on.
 - Write 3 api calls for fizz buzz and fizz buzz - all manipulate copies of the JSON rather than the JSON file itself.